kehantan/labbook/docs/protein/expression.rst

 **Procedure**

 #.
+Sterilise workbench with 70% ethanol and setup work bench for bacteria culture.
+#.
 Sterilise inoculating loop by passing the loop 2-3 times through the bunsen burner flame.
 #.
 Take a loop full of the *E.coli* glycerol stock and streak on agar plate.
 #.
 Incubate.
 24 hrs, 37 C.